henhagg/semple/README.md

 To run SNPE-C or SNL to produce results to be compared to SeMPLE results, install the SBIBM fork https://github.com/henhagg/sbibm.
 It contains modifications to output posterior samples from each SNPE-C and SNL algorithm iteration instead of only from the last algorithm iteration.
 Additionally, it is modified to output the runtime of SNPE-C and SNL.
 Furthermore, the fork contains implementations of the hyperboloid model and Orstein-Uhlenbeck process.

 ## Reproducing results in the main paper
-- Figures in the main paper can be reproduced by running the script xxx.
+- Figures in the main paper can be reproduced by running the scripts `make_figure_XX.py`
 - calculations reproducing results similar to Table 1 can be produced by running the script yyy (results are machine-dependent).

 ## Files explanation